Tiny House Taxes

 • Rental income records and tenant agreements (if applicable)

-Keep tax records for at least three years from the date you filed your return (or two years from the date you paid the tax, whichever is later).
+Keep tax records for at least three years from the date you filed your return.
 However, maintain purchase documents, improvement records, and major equipment receipts permanently as they establish your basis in the property for capital gains calculations when you eventually sell.

 Frequently Asked Questions